Conjunction (grammar)

-In grammar, a conjunction (abbreviated conj or cnj) is a part of speech that connects words, phrases, or clauses that are called the conjuncts of the conjunctions.
-That definition may overlap with that of other parts of speech, and so what constitutes a "conjunction" must be defined for each language.
-In English, a given word may have several senses, and be either a preposition or a conjunction depending on the syntax of the sentence.
-For example, after is a preposition in "he left after the fight" but is a conjunction in "he left after they fought".
-In general, a conjunction is an invariable (non-inflected) grammatical particle that may or may not stand between the items conjoined.
+In grammar, a conjunction (abbreviated conj or cnj) is a part of speech that connects words, phrases, or clauses, which are called its conjuncts.
+That description is vague enough to overlap with those of other parts of speech because what constitutes a "conjunction" must be defined for each language.
+In English, a given word may have several senses and in some contexts be a preposition but a conjunction in others, depending on the syntax.
+For example, after is a preposition in "he left after the fight" but a conjunction in "he left after they fought".

-The definition of conjunction may also be extended to idiomatic phrases that behave as a unit with the same function, e.g. "as well as", "provided that".
+In general, a conjunction is an invariant (non-inflecting) grammatical particle that stands between conjuncts.
+A conjunction may be placed at the beginning of a sentence, but some superstition about the practice persists.
+The definition may be extended to idiomatic phrases that behave as a unit and perform the same function, e.g. "as well as", "provided that".

 A simple literary example of a conjunction is "the truth of nature, and the power of giving interest" (Samuel Taylor Coleridge's Biographia Literaria).

-A conjunction may be placed at the beginning of a sentence to c: "But some superstition about the practice persists."